Deep biosphere: Sample collection

-Microbes from the ocean floor can sampled by drilling boreholes and collecting cores.
+Microbes from the ocean floor can be sampled by drilling boreholes and collecting cores.
 The methods must be adapted to different types of rock, and the cost of drilling limits the number of holes that can be drilled.
 Microbiologists have made use of scientific drilling programs: the Ocean Drilling Program (ODP), which used the JOIDES Resolution drilling platform, and the Integrated Ocean Drilling Program (IODP), which used the Japanese ship Chikyū.

 Deep underground mines, for example South African gold mines and the Pyhäsalmi copper and zinc mine in Finland, have also provided opportunities to sample the deep biosphere, as have chosen or proposed nuclear waste repository sites (e.g., Yucca Mountain and the Waste Isolation Pilot Plant in the United States, Äspö and surrounding areas in Sweden, Onkalo and surrounding areas in Finland, and Mont Terri in Switzerland).
 Scientific drilling of the continental deep subsurface has been promoted by the International Continental Scientific Drilling Program (ICDP).

 To allow continuous underground sampling, various kinds of observatories have been developed.
 On the ocean floor, the Circulation Obviation Retrofit Kit (CORK) seals a borehole to cut off the influx of seawater.
 An advanced version of CORK is able to seal off multiple sections of a drill hole using "packers", rubber tubes that inflate to seal the space between the drill string and the wall of the borehole.

 In sediments, the Simple Cabled Instrument for Measuring Parameters In-Situ (SCIMPI) is designed to remain and take measurements after a borehole has collapsed.
 Packers are also used in the continental subsurface, along with devices such as the flow-through in situ reactor (FTISR).
 Various methods are used to extract fluids from these sites, including passive and osmotic gas samplers and U-tube systems.
 In narrow (less than 50 mm) holes, polyamide tubes with a back-pressure valve can be lowered to sample an entire column of fluid.